Iowa officials admit up to five residents are still missing after building collapse

 The identities of the missing have not been released but the revelation comes after desperate neighbours, locals and loved ones have been trying to raise the alarm about two men thought to be in the building at the time of the collapse.

-Branden Colvin and Ryan Hitchcock have not been seen since the building suddenly collapsed on Sunday.
+Branden Colvin and Ryan Hitchcock have not been seen since the building suddenly collapsed at around 5pm on Sunday.

-Despite their whereabouts being unknown, officials had called off rescue efforts just 24 hours later on Monday – and then planned to demolish the building on Tuesday morning.
+Despite their whereabouts being unknown, officials had called off rescue efforts just 24 hours later on Monday – and then planned to demolish the building.

 Residents protested the demolition plans – fearing that residents could still be trapped inside – and, for now, the city appears to have put them on hold.